 Why do You Need a “Do Not Sell My Personal Information” Page?

 The California Consumer Privacy Act details exactly which companies are required to comply with their terms.
-According to CCPA, companies doing business in California which meet one or more of these criteria should make sure that they comply with their regulations:
+According to CCPA, companies doing business in California that meet one or more of these criteria should make sure that they comply with their regulations:

 $25 million annual gross